-IERASMUS, which is often described as an “Exchange programme for students”, was in fact limited exclusively to students at universities (higher-education institutions).
-Today that has changed: since 2014, the new Erasmus+ generation of programmes encompasses opportunities for the educational levels of compulsory schooling, professional or vocational education and training, tertiary-level and adult education, as well as for the extra-curricular sphere.
+IERASMUS, which is often referred to as a “student exchange programme”, was initially solely limited to university students.
+Things are different today: Since 2014, Erasmus+ encompasses opportunities for the educational levels of compulsory schooling, professional or vocational education and training, tertiary-level and adult education, as well as for the extra-curricular sphere.
 The same applies to the Swiss Erasmus+ programme (except for early childhood education and care).